SimonENGR/NPB-SOEN341_Project_W25/README.md

 # How to run the code
 <p align="justify">
-Setting up MySQL

-  1) Create a new schema, set "safe_update" to '0' and execute it:
+  1) Setup MySQL by creating a new schema, setting "safe_update" to '0' and executing it:
   ```
      SET SQL_SAFE_UPDATES = 0;
   ```